USS Refuge: South Pacific duty

 After an overhaul at New York, Refuge departed on 1 November 1944 for South Pacific duty with the Service Force, 7th Fleet.
 After stopping at Humboldt Bay, Dutch New Guinea, on 16 December, she continued on three days later for the Philippines.
 Arriving San Pedro Bay, Leyte, on Christmas Eve, she commenced the embarkation of patients from small landing craft.
 By 30 June 1945 she had made six voyages from that area to deliver her casualties to either Hollandia, New Guinea or Seeadler Harbor, Manus, the Admiralties.
 She departed Seeadler Harbor on 1 July for Manila, where she received patients from various fleet units through to the end of August 1945.

 Refuge departed Manila on 31 August for Jinsen, Korea, arriving 8 September.
 She sailed on the 17th, embarked evacuees at Shanghai, China, thence steamed for Okinawa, arriving 2 October.
-She then made two voyages between Okinawa and Tsingtao, China through 20 October.
+She then made two voyages between Okinawa and Qingdao, China through 20 October.

 After embarking patients and troops for return to the United States, Refuge departed Okinawa on 22 October, took on additional patients at Saipan, and arrived in San Francisco on 18 November.
 An overhaul took her through 9 December, and two days later she departed for Yokosuka, Japan, arriving on 4 January 1946.
 After embarking Army troops for transportation to the United States, she departed on 7 January and returned to Seattle, Washington, on the 28th.
 USS Refuge received one battle star for World War II service.